 European Economic Area

-In some cases, we may think that the firm is a risk, but it still meets the relevant directive requirements, and can therefore conduct business in the UK.
-When this happens, we will work with the home-state regulator to mitigate any resulting risks.
+If we think that a firm is a risk, but it still meets the relevant directive requirements, it can still conduct business in the UK.
+When this happens, we will work with the home-state regulator to mitigate any risks.

 How to check if a firm is EEA Authorised

-You should always clarify the firm’s complaints and compensation process when dealing with an EEA-authorised firm, as they may differ from a UK-authorised firm.
+You should always find out about the complaints and compensation process when dealing with an EEA-authorised firm, as they may differ from a UK-authorised firm.

 How to complain about an EEA Authorised firm